COMMUNITY LAB 15 Oct-26 Nov. 2020 Remote participation

 Cost & Participation

-There is no participation fee.
+There was no participation fee.

 The participation to the international webinar on 3 Jul.
 2020 was only subject to online registration.
 The recording is available.